heshanjayasinghe/Gapstars/README.md

 4. Add song to existing play list

-5. New playlist is successfully added to navbar(needs to manually refresh to reflect)
+5. New playlist is successfully added to navbar

-6. Remove song from existing play list(needs to manually refresh to reflect)
+6. Remove song from existing play list

-7. Remove play list from existing play list (needs to manually refresh to reflect)
+7. Remove play list from existing play list

+8. Commented favourite/Unfavourite icon to prevent clicks

 Tasks which didnt complete
 ---------------------------------------